sumedha-jhanji/namaste-react/README.md

 1. useState()
-- used to generated State variables.
+- used to generated State variables(local state variable inside functional component)
 - Variable which has state of the component
 - used to add state to functional components.
 - way of 2 way binding even though react is unidirectional